Company paternity leave schemes

 Paternity leave entitlement

 To qualify for paternity leave, you must be an employee.
 You must use the time off to support the mother or care for the baby and be very involved in their upbringing.
 Paternity leave rights are extra to your holiday allowance.
+However, you cannot take paternity leave if you have first taken shared parental leave.

 To qualify for paternity leave, you must be working with your employer for at least 26 weeks by: